k2fintech-gmbh/docs/src/files-mpu-requests.md

 <summary><code>POST</code> <code><b>/file</b></code></summary>

 Upload a file as FormData.<br />
-For files with size > 10 Mb use multi-part upload
+For files with size > 10 Mb use multi-part upload.<br />
-For Video files - use /video endpoints
+For Video files - use /video endpoints.

 ##### Parameters (FormData)